Surbhi214/blog/README.md

 # blog
-Please enter in master branch to acses project
+Please enter in master branch to access project